 Coconut oil is still a controversial cooking oil due do its concentration of saturated fat.
 But in addition to being good for beauty treatments, it can also boost brain power.
-According to a study published by BBA Clincial, coconut oil has a high concentration of medium-chain triglycerides, which break down as ketones that are used as fuel for brain cells.
-To find out more healthy benefits of adding coconut oil into your diet, check out 20 Benefits of Coconut Oil.
+According to a study published by BBA Clinical, coconut oil has a high concentration of medium-chain triglycerides, which break down as ketones that are used as fuel for brain cells.

 NOW, THE WORST